Tushar-123/Repository_1/README.md

 # Repository_1
 Master : This is a sample Repository
+Branch : This is a sample branch
-Master : This has one README file
+Branch : This has a copy of ReadMe.md